OmenMon/omenmon.github.io/config.md

 Whether the application window stays on top of all other windows or not.

 This value can be changed with the GUI context menu setting: _Settings_ → _Stay on Top_

+#### GuiSysInfoFontSize

+A [numerical value](#numerical) that defaults to **0**.
+The unit is pixels [px].

+Override the default font size for the _System Information & Status_ area.
+This is mainly intended as a workaround for the situation when the text does not fit in the box due to the line height being larger on systems where the default regional settings are set to a non-alphabetic language such as Chinese.
+In such cases, **14** seems to be a good value; on systems using the Latin alphabet by default, **17** is the maximum size that fits into the box.

+Setting this to **0** leaves the font size at its automatic default.

 #### GuiTipDuration